avlunen/adivelog/README.md

 In this initial release (call it an alpha version), I have fixed some bugs of JDivelog.
 I also removed the dive planner/deco module from it; personally, I find "hobby" deco planners questionable, and there are many others out there.
 Instead, I have replaced it with a mapping feature (although the code is still here, but will be removed in the future); which means you can now create a map with your dive sites, provided you have added coordinates to your list of dive sites.

+The feature to download data from dive computers is still available, but I reckon it is broken at this point.
+I may or may not fix this in the future...

 The software dependencies are as follows (none of these are included in this code repository):

 JFreeChart (https://www.jfree.org/)